 Unemployment: Australia’s jobless rate steady at 4.2 per cent as immigration slows

-Australia’s unemployment rate has remained stable as 5400 jobs were lost following a drop in overseas immigration levels.
+Australia’s unemployment rate has remained stable as 5400 jobs were lost, making interest rate cuts more likely in coming months.

 The jobless rate in August was steady at 4.2 per cent, new Australian Bureau of Statistics data showed, which could also make the Reserve Bank of Australia more inclined to cut interest rates on Melbourne Cup Day in November.

-Fewer people had work as the number of full-time jobs fell by 40,900 as 35,500 new part-time positions were created, with more Australians choosing to keep working into their seventies and eighties.
+Fewer people had work as the number of full-time jobs fell by 40,900 as 35,500 new part-time positions were created.

 Sign up to The Nightly's newsletters.